firedreamer/OpenDD/README.md

+# READ ME FIRST: THIS REPO EXISTS ONLY FOR ARCHIVAL PURPOSES, AND WILL BE SUPERSEDED BY THE NEW CAUSALITY-SANDBOX REPO.

 # Damage Done: Just as Vile

 Damage Done: Just as Vile is an open source, free-as-in-freedom third person stealth-action game.
 The source code itself is provided under the MPL 2.0, but individual assets in the game are subject to different licenses as explained below.